pwr-Solaar/Solaar/docs/installation.md

 ### Installing Solaar's udev Rule

 Solaar needs to write to the receiver's HID device.
-To be able to do this without running as root requires udev rule that gives seated users write access to the HID devices for Logitech receivers.
+To be able to do this without running as root requires a udev rule that gives seated users write access to the HID devices for Logitech receivers.

 You can install this rule by copying, as root,